mnielsen/Pregel/README.md

 For an illustration of how to use this implementation of Pregel, see the example code in pagerank.py.

-For more information, see LINK.
+For more information, see http://michaelnielsen.org/ddi/pregel